cisco/mindmeld/docs/source/quickstart/train_the_natural_language_processing_classifiers.rst

 If we had more entity types, we would have gazetteer lists for them, too.

 When words in a query fully or partly match a gazetteer entry, that can be used to derive features.
 This makes gazetteers particularly helpful for detecting entities which might otherwise seem to be a sequence of common nouns, such as `main street`, `main and market`, and so on.
-Apart from using gazetteer-based features, we'll also use bag-of-words features like we did earlier.
-The length of the current token can also be a useful feature for entity recognition, so we'll add that too.
-Finally, we'll continue using 20-fold cross validation as before.
+Apart from using gazetteer-based features, we'll use the bag of n-grams surrounding the token as additional features.
+Finally, we'll continue using 10-fold cross validation as before.

-Below is the code to instantiate a :keyword:`NaturalLanguageProcessor` object, define the features, and initialize a k-fold iterator.
+Below is the code to instantiate a :keyword:`NaturalLanguageProcessor` object, define the features, and the hyperparameter selection settings.

 .. code-block:: python

   >>> from mmworkbench.components.nlp import NaturalLanguageProcessor
   >>> nlp = NaturalLanguageProcessor('my_app')
-  >>> from sklearn.model_selection import KFold
   >>> feature_dict = {
-  ...   'in-gaz': {},
+  ...   'in-gaz-span-seq': {},
+  ...   'bag-of-words-seq':{
-  ...   'bag-of-words': { 'lengths': [1, 2] },
+  ...       'ngram_lengths_to_start_positions': {
-  ...   'length': {}
+  ...
+1: [-1, 0, 1],
+  ...
+2: [-1, 0, 1]
   ...       }
+  ...   }
+  ... }
+  >>> search_grid = {
+  ...
+'C': [0.01, 1, 10, 100, 1000],
+  ...   'penalty': ['l1', 'l2']
+  ... }
-  >>> kf = KFold(n_splits=20)
+  >>> hyperparam_settings = {
+  ...   'type': 'k-fold',
+  ...   'k': 10,
+  ...   'grid': search_grid
+  ... }

 Next, we get the entity recognizer for the desired intent and invoke its :keyword:`fit()` method.
 We also serialize the trained model to disk for future use.

 .. code-block:: python

   >>> recognizer = nlp.domains['store_info'].intents['get_store_hours'].entity_recognizer
+  >>> recognizer.fit(model_settings={'classifier_type': 'memm'},
-  >>> recognizer.fit(model='memm', features=feature_dict, cv=kfold_cv)
+  ...                features=feature_dict,
+  ...                param_selection=hyperparam_settings)
   >>> recognizer.dump('models/experimentation/entity_model_memm.pkl')

 We have now trained and saved the ``get_name`` entity recognizer for the ``get_store_hours`` intent.
 If more entity recognizers were required, we would have repeated the same procedure for each entity in each intent.
 We test the trained entity recognizer using its :keyword:`predict()` method.